Say hello to Oskar by Stadler Form!

 OBS: Right after I edited the demo video I realized that I may have put the microphone a bit too close to the fan to get an accurate demonstration of how loud the fan is.
 The noise in the video doesn’t justify how quiet Oskar really is.
 So take this into account!

-But as of recently, the air has been very dry to the point that I had to have it on the highest speed setting; I placed Oskar about 3-5 meters from the bed and both Peter and I’ve been able to sleep soundly and block the noise without any problems.
+But as of recently, the air has been very dry to the point that I had to have it on the highest speed setting; I placed Oskar about 3-5 meters from the bed and both me and Peter have been able to sleep soundly and block the noise without any problems.
 So I guess you might get used to the slight sound that it makes.